Hyperbolic Twisted Torus Links: Hyperbolic Twisted Torus Links

-Consider first that $A$ is boundary parallel in $C$.
-Then, $A$ is boundary parallel to an annulus $B$ in $C$ so that $A\cup B$ bounds a solid torus $V$ in $S^3-C$.
-As $A$ is essential in $M(p, 2, r)$, one component of $\partial M(p, 2, r)$ must be contained in $V$.
 Assume first that only one component $K$ of $\partial M(p, 2, r)$ is contained in $V$.
 Then, $K$ must have wrapping number greater than zero in $V$ otherwise $M(p, 2, r)$ would be reducible, which is not possible by Lemma~\ref{irreducible}.
-Hence, $V$ is trivial as the unknot doesn't have any essential tori [\cite{hatcher2007notes}, page 15].
+Hence, $V$ is trivial as the unknot doesn't have any essential tori \cite[page 15]{hatcher2007notes}.
 Furthermore, $B$ can't be a meridional annulus of $C$ otherwise $T(p, 2)$, $M_1$, or $M_2$ would be reducible, but it is not possible by a linking number argument.